shoutem/shoutem.github.io/_posts/1-2-1-Introduction.md

 #### stretch
 - This style name causes component to fully fill parent container.

-Below is one example where common Style names can be used:
+Below is one example where and how common Style names can be used:
 <br />

 #### JSX Declaration